ttbbbb2019-alt/genai-rag-prompt-workspace-chattool/README.md

 ## 🧪 Testing

-Comprehensive test suite with 95%+ coverage:
+Comprehensive test suite with 95%+ coverage including new prompt comparison features:

 ```bash
 # Run all tests